 What is Trauma?

-Trauma as it will be discussed in this article is defined by Merriam-Webster’s Dictionary as “a disordered psychic or behavioral state resulting from severe mental or emotional stress or physical injury.”
+Trauma, as it will be discussed in this article, is defined by Merriam-Webster’s Dictionary as “a disordered psychic or behavioral state resulting from severe mental or emotional stress or physical injury.”
 Trauma can be experienced as a single event or an ongoing series of traumatic encounters.
-Any experience which the brain interprets a serious threat of injury or death of one’s self or others can be traumatic.
 It is important to emphasize that, when an individual experiences trauma, it is the brain’s interpretation of the event that dictates its impact.
 Not the actual severity of the event itself.

 While much of this interpretation has to do with the way the brain processes the information at the time of the event, what follows the event can also greatly impact the long-term effects of trauma on an individual and whether or not they will develop disorders such as Post Traumatic Stress Disorder (PTSD), anxiety, depression, panic disorders, or phobias.
 Having the opportunity to express emotion soon after the event and allowing the body’s natural physiological response to take place, as well as the reactions and support of others can greatly decrease the likelihood of developing long-term side-effects of trauma.

 Symptoms of trauma often manifest when a person's natural fight or flight response is unable to be expressed in the body.
 In these cases, the reaction the body would have had is disrupted.
 It may be that the person is trapped or physically unable to move, they were forcibly restrained, or they went into a freeze response and were rendered unable to manifest a fight or flight response to the threat posed to them.
 Without proper support the fight or flight response that was not expressed can then be stored within the nervous system and can later be triggered, producing emotional disturbances and physiological reactions similar to what was experienced at the time of the original event.